 - Be submitted in conformance with ACI procedures.

 The evaluation system is structured to maintain the high quality and value of published material, and to minimize the time between submission and publication of acceptable manuscripts.

-Manuscripts submitted for publication in the ACI Structural Journal and the ACI Materials Journal will be given preliminary review by an ACI staff committee that selects reviewers for a peer review.
+Manuscripts submitted for publication in the ACI Structural Journal and the ACI Materials Journal will be given preliminary review by an ACI staff committee.
 ACI staff could reject a manuscript on preliminary review based on nonconformance to ACI procedures or a preliminary evaluation of writing quality.
+ACI staff selects reviewers for a peer review.
+Authors are welcome to include names of suggested reviewers and/or names of individuals who should not be invited to review the manuscript in a cover letter submitted with the manuscript with a description of why the reviewers should or should not be considered.
 An ACI staff committee makes the decision regarding where a manuscript is published, taking into account recommendations from the reviewers and the authors' initial request for the publication venue.
 Manuscripts submitted for publication in Concrete International will be given preliminary review by an ACI staff committee that selects reviewers and/or the review method.

-Appeal of a decision not to publish a manuscript in the ACI Structural Journal or ACI Materials Journal should be made to the Managing Editor, and the appeal will be reviewed by the Editorial Board.
+Appeal of a decision not to publish a manuscript in the ACI Structural Journal or ACI Materials Journal should be made to the Managing Editor of the Journal, and the appeal will be reviewed by the Editorial Board for the Journal.
 After reviewing the case, the Editorial Board will issue a final recommendation.
 This recommendation is not subject to further review.
 Appeal of a decision not to publish a manuscript in Concrete International should be made to the Editor-in-Chief of Concrete International.

 2. Technical Committee Documents